irtygo/LinuxExeOnAQR/README.md

 This project, including the ELF file, is licensed under the Unlicense.

 ## Acknowledgments
-.
 Inspired by various resources on ELF file structure and assembly programming.
+I forgot to mention this before but ChatGPT helped generate this README